marekolsak/marek-build/README.md

 Copy the files from this repository into the directory where you are going to clone all git repositories, so that the files are above the repository directories.

 Use git to clone these:
+- firmware: https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/ (open the page)
 - kernel: the internal AMD drm-next repository is recommended for AMD employees
-- libdrm: https://cgit.freedesktop.org/mesa/drm/ (find the link)
+- libdrm: https://cgit.freedesktop.org/mesa/drm (open the page)
 - llvm: https://git.llvm.org/git/llvm.git (clone directly)
-- mesa: https://cgit.freedesktop.org/mesa/mesa/ (find the link)
+- mesa: https://cgit.freedesktop.org/mesa/mesa (open the page)
-- waffle: https://github.com/waffle-gl/waffle (find the link)
+- waffle: https://github.com/waffle-gl/waffle (open the page)
-- piglit: https://cgit.freedesktop.org/piglit/ (find the link)
+- piglit: https://cgit.freedesktop.org/piglit (open the page)

+You can skip firmware if you already have firmware for your GPU.

 You can skip kernel and llvm if you don't intend to work on those.
 You are going to need llvm development packages if you are not going to build llvm manually.

 Configure and build everything in the listed order, because there are dependencies.

+kernel depends on firmware.
-kernel, libdrm, and llvm don't depend on anything. mesa depends on libdrm and llvm. waffle depends on mesa. piglit depends on mesa and waffle.
+libdrm, and llvm don't depend on anything. mesa depends on libdrm and llvm. waffle depends on mesa. piglit depends on mesa and waffle.